dozjs/doz/documentation/index.md

 ---

 ### Inline style

+**Since 1.3.4**

-Doz provide since 1.3.4 version a method called `toStyle` that allows you to transform an object to inline style string.
+Doz provide a method called `toStyle` that allows you to transform an object to inline style string.

 ```javascript